gowthamddy/cryptofinder/README.md

 # Cryptocurrency Data Tracker

 ## Overview
-This project is a simple Python-based tool to track cryptocurrency market data in real-time.
+This  is a Python-Project to track Top 50 Live cryptocurrency market data in real-time.
 It fetches data from the [CoinGecko API](https://www.coingecko.com/en/api), performs analysis, creates visualizations, and updates an Excel file every 5 minutes with the latest insights.

 ## How It Works